Church of England Redress Scheme Update

 Under the proposal such a contribution would be voluntary, though the plan is clearly for local churches or regional dioceses to contribute to financial redress for abuse that took place under their governance.

-It may seem daunting to consider applying for compensation, especially against the institution where you were abused.
-Additionally, many people struggle with the financial aspects of claiming compensation, such as legal fees and other associated costs.
+It may seem daunting to consider applying for compensation, especially if the abuse took place within the Church.
+Many people worry about the financial aspects of claiming compensation, such as legal fees and other associated costs.
 This stress can prevent survivors from coming forward and reporting the abuse due to their fears and concerns about the financial burden.

 Next steps

-At this point all of the above is subject to approval, and we await further detail on the assessment criteria for the assessment of claims.
+At this point all of the above is subject to approval, and we await further detail on the eligibility criteria for the assessment of claims.

 What steps can you take now?

 Even though we do not have full details of the scheme at this point, or when the scheme will be up and running, we have already accepted instructions from victims and survivors of abuse within the Church of England.
-We are starting to gather evidence in readiness for submitting an application to the scheme once they start accepting applications.
+We are working with survivors now to prepare their claims so they are ready when applications open.

 We will continue to keep you updated on any changes or news on the scheme, to ensure you are equipped with all the new information as it comes.
-No doubt, more information will be revealed as the Church of England continues to meet and work on the scheme, until it is ready for people to apply for compensation.
+More details are expected as the Church of England continues its work on the scheme, but we encourage survivors to start preparing now.

 How Can We Help?

-At Simpson Millar, our abuse solicitors are here to support you every step of the way as the scheme unfolds and when you're applying for compensation.
+At Simpson Millar, our abuse solicitors are here to support you at every stage, from understanding the scheme as it develops to preparing your application when it opens.
 You can count on us to stand by your side throughout.

 We’re here to provide you with the highest level of legal help and advice throughout all stages of this process, in an accessible and easy to understand way.